michael-lazar/playscii/readme.txt

 T: select Text tool - click on a tile and start typing in characters, arrow keys move cursor and enter skips to next line down.
 Escape ends the edit.

+S: select Select tool - click and drag to select tiles.
+Cut and Copy operate on the selected area, and Paint/Erase/etc operations will only affect the selected area.

+V: select Paste tool - tiles previously Cut or Copied will appear on the brush as a stamp which you can paint with like any other tool.

 3/#: cycle the currently selected character forward or backward through the character set

 4/$: cycle the currently selected foreground color forward or backward through the palette